 The NZ COVID Tracer app helps you keep track of where you’ve been.
-Using the app is one thing we can all do to help contact tracing go faster when a case of COVID-19 is detected, and stop the virus from spreading.
+Using the app is one thing we can all do to help contact tracing go faster when there's a case of COVID-19 in the community, and stop the virus from spreading.

 Use the NZ COVID Tracer app to: